Robust ThemeDec 09, 2019 2020-04-08 7:40

 In my career spanning over 30 years, I've played a lot of roles.
 I've been a cook, a bartender, a waiter, a manager, a developer...you get the point, and in all cases, I played the role with gusto, digging into the details of what makes a great <fill in role> and trying to be the best at that role.

 When it comes to leadership, it's hard to really "play" the role of a leader since being a leader is so much more than the role.
 It's about being present and engaged in conversation with peers and the people you lead.
 It's being able to zoom out and see the big picture, taking a systems view of the team, department, division you lead and also being able to zoom in to the people who are in your care and to get know them personally, care for them deeply and help them reach their full potential.
 In fact, I'd say that it's not a role that you can "play", rather its a role you must embrace fully as much as you do your life.

-That might sound a little fluffy, however, being around a lot of people who were in leadership roles, I was struck by how many of them were players and how few with authentic.
-The Authentic Leader all share a few qualities that I strive to nurture and develop.
+That might sound a little fluffy, however, being around a lot of people who were in leadership roles, I was struck by how many of them were players and how few were authentic.
+The Authentic Leader all share qualities that I strive to nurture and develop as a leader.

 "Seeing" The Self

 Authentic leaders have a keen understanding and awareness of their beliefs and values and find ways to express them throughout their daily lives without regard to whether they're in the workplace or somewhere else.
 Authentic leaders show up as their true selves every day drawing on their self-awareness and self-management in service of the people who they lead.
 Authentic leadership is NOT about adopting the styles and behaviors of other leaders.
 It's finding your own style, and being authentic to your values.